hoishing/natal/README.md

 - SVG natal chart generation in pure python
     - light, dark or auto theme based on user's computer settings
-    - printing friednly mono theme
+    - printing friendly mono theme
 - highly configurable with yaml file
     - all planets, asteroids, vertices can be enabled / disabled
     - orbs for each apect